President Gotabaya Rajapaksa flees Sri Lanka amid public revolt against his govt for mishandling economy | Politics

 He was received by a Maldivian government representative at the Velana airport and taken to an undisclosed location under police escort, sources said, quoting Maldivian officials.

+The Maldivian government argues that Rajapaksa is still the President of Sri Lanka and that he hasn't resigned or handed over his powers to a successor.
+Therefore, if he wanted to travel to the Maldives, it could not have been denied, sources said.

+Thirteen people accompanied Rajapaksa to the Maldives.
+They arrived in an AN32 aircraft, according to TV news channels.

-Rajapaksa is expected to be in the Maldives on transit before flying to another destination which is yet to be known, the Daily Mirror online reported.
+Reports say that initial requests to land a military aircraft in the Maldives were refused by the Civil Aviation Authority in Maldives, but later landing was authorized at the request of Speaker Nasheed.
+He is expected to be in the Maldives on transit before flying to another destination which is yet to be known.

-However, the immigration officials confirmed that his younger brother and former finance minister Basil Rajapaksa did not leave the country last night.
+Rajapaksa is likely to send his resignation letter only after reaching his final destination on Wednesday evening, Sri Lanka's The Morning news portal reported, citing highly placed government sources.

+It is learned that Rajapaksa's resignation letter would be sent to Speaker Mahinda Yapa Abeywardena at around 8 pm Sri Lanka time, it added.

 Basil, the 71-year-old leader who is being widely held responsible for the country's worst economic crisis which has heaped misery on the people, is a US passport holder.